diacode/diacode-website/source/blog/2016-02-09-trello-clone-with-phoenix-and-react-pt-9.html.markdown

 end
 ```

-By doing this changes now we can differentiate between boards created by a user and
+By doing these changes now we can differentiate between boards created by a user and
-boards which the user has been invited to.
+boards where the user has been invited to.
 This is very important because when a user
 is in the board's view we only want to show the members form if he is the original
 creator.
 We also want to automatically add the creator as a member so he gets listed
 by default, therefore we have to make a small change in the `BoardController`: